junegunn/vader.vim/README.md

 - `Vader! [file glob ...]`
     - Exit Vim after running the tests with exit status of 0 or 1
         - `vim '+Vader!*' && echo Success || echo Failure`
+    - If the description of `Do` or `Execute` block includes `FIXME` or `TODO`, the block is recognized as a pending test case and does not affect the exit status.

 Syntax of .vader file
 ---------------------